-When equipped with an unoccupied recirculation damper and optional room temperature sensor, the unit will cycle on to maintain the unoccupied room set points.
+When equipped with an unoccupied recirculation damper and optional room temperature and/or humidity sensors, the unit will cycle on to maintain the unoccupied room set points.

 - Unoccupied Heating: If equipped with heating, the unit is enabled when the room temperature is less than the unoccupied heating set point minus differential (65°F-5°F).
 The supply air temperature set point will be set to the supply maximum reset limit (90°F).
-The unit cycles off when the room temperature reaches the unoccupied heating set - Unoccupied Cooling: If equipped with cooling, the unit is enabled when the room temperature is greater than the unoccupied cooling set point plus differential (80°F+5°F).
+The unit cycles off when the room temperature reaches the unoccupied heating set point. - Unoccupied Cooling: If equipped with cooling, the unit is enabled when the room temperature is greater than the unoccupied cooling set point plus differential (80°F+5°F).
 The supply air temperature set point will be set to the supply minimum reset limit (55°F).
-The unit cycles off when the room temperature reaches the unoccupied cooling set point.
+The unit cycles off when the room temperature reaches the unoccupied cooling set point. - Unoccupied Dehumidification: If equipped with cooling, the unit is enabled when the room relative humidity exceeds the unoccupied room relative humidity set point plus differential (50%+5%), or when dehumidistat contact indicates excessive humidity.
+The supply air temperature set point will be set to the equivalent occupied supply set point.